Netflix Persuasion (2022) Trailer Review

 1952.jpg

 The Bad: I'm not a fan of Kevin McCarthy's take on Rochester.
 I prefer Charlton Heston as far as pre-60s TV adaptations go.
-McCarthy doesn’t portray Rochester's mercurial personality, instead playing him like a middle-class TV sitcom dad.
+McCarthy doesn’t portray Rochester's mercurial personality, electing instead to play him like a middle-class TV sitcom dad.
 The script's credible faithfulness to the dialogue between Jane and Rochester was overshadowed by McCarthy's unfaithful delivery and his poor chemistry with Bard.
 This adaptation's crowning achievement is managing to be just slightly better and more faithful than its early TV counterparts.

 Grade: D-